mwjsanders/webservices-workshop/src/WORKSHOP.md

 var labelPoint = multiLineString.getClosestPoint(getCenter(map.getView().calculateExtent(map.getSize())))
 ```

-However this is not an ideal solution either due to the jumping labels on every zoomchange.
+However this is not an ideal solution either due to the jumping labels on panning and zoomchange by the user.

 > TODO: This can off course also be solved, but as you may realise labelling is hard a problem.

-Since we have the actual vector data loaded in the viewer, it is fairly easy to highlight selected features.
+Since we have the actual vector data loaded in the viewer, it is fairly easy to highlight features that have been clicked.
 Add the following to `index.js`:

 ```js
 var selection = {}